-- Interest expense and scheduled principal payments on outstanding indebtedness;

 - General and administrative expenses;

 - Property operating expenses;

 - Property acquisitions;

 - Distributions on our common and preferred stock and OP Units and LTIP Units; and

-- Capital and tenant improvements.
+- Capital and tenant improvements and leasing costs.

-In 2023, we are contractually obligated to pay, or have capital commitments for, principal and interest payments on our outstanding debt and ground and operating lease expenses.
-In addition:
+In 2024, we are contractually obligated to pay, or have capital commitments for, principal and interest payments on our outstanding debt and ground and operating lease expenses.
+In addition, if we decide to redeem our preferred stock in full, we would have to pay the liquidation preference of \$77.6 million plus accrued dividends, fees and expenses.